mvolkmann/blog/src/zig.md

   These are the types of compile-time known, literal integer and floating point values.

-In addition to these primitive types, "arbitrary bit-width integers can be referenced by using an identifier of `i` or `u` followed by digits."
+Arbitrary bit-width integers can be declared by following `i` or `u` with any positive integer value.
 For example, the identifier `u3` refers to an unsigned 3-bit integer.
 "The maximum allowed bit-width of an integer type is 65535."

+Literal number can contain underscores for readability.
+For example, `1_234_567`.

 ### Non-primitive Types